 Dovetail is committed to professional system designs and installations that comply with all applicable codes.
 We are proud to have a number of nationally certified installers working for us.
-Matt Bennett, David Leahy, Gabe Schnabel, Michael Yandrich, Nathan Young, and Daniel Young (no relation) are all NABCEP Certified Solar PV Installers™.
+Matt Bennett, Jeff Bintz, David Leahy, Gabe Schnabel, and Daniel Young are all NABCEP Certified Solar PV Installers™.
 We have additional employees that have earned the NABCEP Entry Level Certificate™.
 The North American Board of Certified Energy Practioners (NABCEP) is the national certification organization for professional installers in the field of renewable energy.
-NABCEP certifies individuals, not companies so Dovetail is not implying any endorsement or certfication of our firm by NABCEP.
+NABCEP certifies individuals, not companies so Dovetail is not implying any endorsement or certification of our firm by NABCEP.

-See Get Started for the next step in evaluating a solar system at your locaton.
+See Get Started for the next step in evaluating a solar system at your location.